 All M2 payments are subject to audit.
 Local agencies must follow established accounting requirements and applicable laws regarding the use of public funds.
 Failure to submit to an audit in a timely manner may result in loss of future funding.
-Misuse or misrepresentation of M2 funding will require remediation which may include repayment, reduction in overall allocation, and/or other sanctions to be determined.
-Audits shall be conducted by OCTA's Internal Audit department or other authorized agent either through the normal annual process or on a schedule to be determined by the OCTA Board of Directors.
-See Chapter 11 for detailed independent audit requirements.
+Misuse or misrepresentation of M2 funding will require remediation which may include repayment, reduction in overall allocationgrant, and/or other sanctions to be determined.
+Audits shall be conducted by OCTA's Internal Audit department or other authorized agent either through the normal annual process or on a schedule to be determined by the OCTA-Board-of Directors.- (sSee Chapter 11). for detailed independent audit requirements.

-Proceeds from the sale of excess right of way acquired with program funding must be paid back to the project fund as described in Chapter 10 and described in the Master Funding Agreement.
+Proceeds from the sale of excess right of wayright-of-way acquired with program funding must be paid back to the project fund as described in Chapter 10 and described in the Master Funding Agreement.